Effects of long-term benzodiazepine use: Neonatal effects

 Benzodiazepines have been found to cause teratogenic malformations.
 The literature concerning the safety of benzodiazepines in pregnancy is unclear and controversial.
 Initial concerns regarding benzodiazepines in pregnancy began with alarming findings in animals but these do not necessarily cross over to humans.
 Conflicting findings have been found in babies exposed to benzodiazepines.
 A recent analysis of the Swedish Medical Birth Register found an association with preterm births, low birth weight and a moderate increased risk for congenital malformations.
 An increase in pylorostenosis or alimentary tract atresia was seen.
 An increase in orofacial clefts was not demonstrated, however, and it was concluded that benzodiazepines are not major teratogens.

 Neurodevelopmental disorders and clinical symptoms are commonly found in babies exposed to benzodiazepines in utero.
-Benzodiazepine-exposed babies have a low birth weight but catch up to normal babies at an early age, but smaller head circumferences found in benzo babies persists.
+Benzodiazepine-exposed babies have a low birth weight but catch up to normal babies at an early age, but smaller head circumferences found in exposed infants persists.
 Other adverse effects of benzodiazepines taken during pregnancy are deviating neurodevelopmental and clinical symptoms including craniofacial anomalies, delayed development of pincer grasp, deviations in muscle tone and pattern of movements.
 Motor impairments in the babies are impeded for up to 1 year after birth.
 Gross motor development impairments take 18 months to return to normal but fine motor function impairments persist.
 In addition to the smaller head circumference found in benzodiazepine-exposed babies mental retardation, functional deficits, long-lasting behavioural anomalies, and lower intelligence occurs.